dwkns/nunjucks-11ty-plus/README.md

 ## Known Issues
 - [ ] Bug: If you have front matter `Select all > Format` = bad
+- [ ] Bug: Formatting is currently rubbish.
+But we're in control of it now.

 ## scopes to format